-The Central Africa Regional Program for the Environment (CARPE) is USAID’s largest land management program in Africa and an important effort to preserve the Congo Basin’s ecosystem.
+The Central Africa Regional Program for the Environment (CARPE) is USAID’s largest land management program in Africa aimed at preserving the Congo Basin’s ecosystem.
 USAID is helping governments and local communities work together to sustainably manage natural resources and make long-term plans for forest land use.

 Sustainable Land Management

 We encourage the development and implementation of sustainable management plans for how the forest will be used.
 These plans are developed with key stakeholders and lead to the establishment of protected areas, extractive resource zones, and community-based management zones.
 This joint planning results in initiatives that help reduce deforestation and biodiversity loss while remaining aligned with local needs for economic growth.